A History of the World since 1300

 EVIDENCE

-3 points - Clearly supports the argument and balanced across multiple cases to explain a global or connected process.
+3 points - Clearly supports the argument and balanced across multiple cases to explain a global or connected process.2 points - Related to the argument but the number of cases is insufficient to explain a wide-ranging process.

 1 point - Inadequate material and/or evidence does not fit the argument.